 - The treatment you have already had

 Chemotherapy to shrink a cancer and control symptoms is called palliative chemotherapy.
-To treat advanced bowel cancer, you have chemotherapy either into a vein in your arm or as a tablet.
-If the first type of chemotherapy you have (called 1st line treatment) does not control your cancer, you can usually have a different type of chemotherapy (2nd line treatment).
-The National Institute for Health and Clinical Excellence (NICE) has guidelines for giving 1st line chemotherapy for advanced bowel cancer.
-They have approved
+To treat advanced bowel cancer, you have chemotherapy either into a vein or as a tablet.
+If the first type of chemotherapy you have (called 1st line treatment) does not control your cancer, you can usually have a different type of chemotherapy (2nd line or 3rd line treatment).
+The chemotherapy drugs you may have are

 - Fluorouracil as an injection or through a drip, often with another drug called folinic acid

-You may have any one of these drug combinations when you are first diagnosed with advanced bowel cancer.
+You may have one or a combination of these drugs for advanced bowel cancer.
 There is more about this on our page about chemotherapy for advanced bowel cancer.